amitguptagwl/Java-Rule-Book/README.md

 2. Can access only final external object/var. (as the values of non-final variable can be changed, the behaviour of annonymous class will be unpredictable.)

 ####Inheritance
 1. A class/interface can reference its own instance or any child class instance whichever can be instantiated.
-2. A child class can’t refer to its base class instance.
+(It means a child class can’t refer to its base class instance.)
-3. A reference can call method of referred instance only.
+2. A reference can call method of referred instance only.
-4. Child class need not to throw an exception while overriding a method, it is automatically get thrown by child class method.
+3. Child class need not to throw an exception while overriding a method, it is automatically get thrown by child class method.
-5. Super() must be first statement in child class constructor.
+4. Super() must be first statement in child class constructor.
 If you don’t call super() explicitly, compiler automatically adds empty super().
-6. Members can have same name or method signature.
+5. Members can have same name or method signature.
 In case of ambiguity, *this* is used to represent current class' members and super is used to represent members of parent class.
 Otherwise the closest declaration will be referred.
-7. Until or unless there is no ambiguity of method's declaration inheritance is allowed.
+6. Until or unless there is no ambiguity of method's declaration inheritance is allowed.
 (Hence a class can't extend multiple classes but can implement multiple interfaces.
 Similarly it can extend a class and implement an interface which has methods with same signature.)
-8. Child class can't narrow down the scope of method while overriding.
+7. Child class can't narrow down the scope of method while overriding.
 (A subclass should always satisfy the contract of the superclass.
 See Liskov Substitution principle.)
-9. **covariant** return type: if child-class is overriding a method(), it can return return either object A or B, where B is sub-class of A.
+8. **covariant** return type: if child-class is overriding a method(), it can return return either object A or B, where B is sub-class of A.

 ####Garbage Collector
 1. It fragment and release only heap memory not stack memory.